KylePressley/KylePressley/README.md

 future projects include creating private security/military contracting services, financial advising with AI, and real estate!

+- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning ...
+- 👯 I’m looking to collaborate on AI apps
+- 🤔 I’m looking for help with fine tuning AI

 <!--
 **KylePressley/KylePressley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.